Police say ‘don’t worry about armed cops’

-Police have posted a video about the national terror alert and how it affects Falkiirk, with the message: “Don’t worry about armed police”.
+Police have posted a video about the national terror alert and how it affects Falkirk, with the message: “Don’t worry about armed police”.

-Using key local landmark the Falkirk Wheel as a backdrop, the Forth Valley Police information video tells residents that they needn’t be concerned by the sight of armed officers on patrol.
+Using key local landmark the Falkirk Wheel as a backdrop, the Forth Valley Police information video assures residents they needn’t be concerned by the sight of armed officers on patrol.

-Members of the public are being encouraged to chat to officers, whether armed or not.
+Members of the public are being encouraged to chat to police, whether officers armed or not.

 The national security threat level was reduced from critical tro severe today, meaning a terror attack in the UK is still “highly likely”.